 The difference is that while over-the-counter inserts may provide comfort, these mass-produced, non-prescription foot support devices are not designed to correct foot problems.
 The most common shoe inserts include arch supports, heel liners, foot cushions, and insoles.
 Orthotics are individually designed to treat the symptoms and the source of the problem.

-With the proper care, custom foot orthotics can last for several years.
+With the proper care, custom foot orthotics can last for a year.
 They are made with high-quality materials to ensure durability.
 However, there are some lifestyle changes or changes in your body, such as pregnancy or an injury, that may necessitate a change in your prescription earlier than originally planned.

 Yes, you will need a prescription for custom-made orthotics because they will be specifically designed for the needs of your feet.
 If you choose to use custom insoles without consulting a foot doctor, you can cause further complications rather than curing your current condition.